Curious what the signs of an emotionally distant husband are?

 I did see my birth father, but not often and it was decades before we became close.
 He too was exploring who he was as a closeted gay man coming to terms with being a gay father (click to read my story on my site), and thus was focused more on himself than being a dad.

 My mom and step-father then divorced when I was approaching 11 due to his increasing alcoholism and physical abuse.
 He passed away just a few years later.

 Despite his alcoholism, I still loved him very much and he was the man I called Dad until I was well in my 30’s.

-Still, Growing Up with an Alcoholic Father was tough as well.
+Still, Growing Up with an Alcoholic Father (click to read more of my story on my site) was tough as well.